Resistivity minimum in diluted metallic magnets: Effect of Magnetic Field

 For $H < H_{\rm sat}$, a finite amount of the spectral weight in $\overline{\mathcal{S}}(\bm{k})$ is transferred from finite $\bm{k}$ to $\bm{k}=0$.
 As shown in Fig.~\ref{fig:Zeeman}, this effect reduces the electron-spin scattering along with the resistivity upturn.
 We note, however, that there are other mechanisms, such as Kondo screening~\citep{Hewson97} and Anderson localization~\citep{Lee1985_rmp}, which also produce a negative magnetoresistance.

 The above analysis, which leads to a negative magnetoresistance, is only appropriate for systems with isotropic magnetic interactions.
 The problem becomes more complex for materials with significant exchange or single-ion anisotropy because the competition between the Zeeman and the anisotropy terms may induce nonlinear effects that can change the sign of magnetoresistance for magnetic fields well below saturation.
 Nevertheless, regardless of the sign of the magnetoresistance, the RKKY-induced resistivity upturn should still survive, as long as $\overline{\mathcal{S}}(k \lesssim 2k_F)$ is enhanced upon lowering temperature.
+We also note that the application of a magnetic field can also lead to more subtle effects, such as a nonmonotonic temperature dependence of the resistivity in RKKY systems with competing $k=2k_F$ and $k=0$ fluctuations, such as the one obtained for the tight-binding dispersion~\eqref{eq:disp_TB}, due to a spectral weight redistribution within the interval $0 \leq k \leq 2k_F$.